 “Value” refers to the benefit you receive in return for (1) the money, time, and effort you invest, and (2) the level of risk you accept.
 Everyone seems to have their own idea of value, but I think it’s safe to say that nearly all consumers are looking to receive good value when they buy a product or service.
 Sure, some people automatically equate lower cost with higher value.
 And maybe sometimes it works out that way.
 However, I can assure you that this is almost never the case when it comes to selecting a method for obtaining trademark protection, particularly if the risk level is very high.

 When it comes to federal trademark registration, you essentially have three options.
 Let’s compare each of these three options with a focus on the concepts of cost, risk, and value:

 Option #1 – How Much is a Trademark if I Do It Myself?

-Conducting your own federal trademark search and completing the USPTO trademark application form yourself may result in the lowest monetary cost because it’s possible that the USPTO filing fees will be the only money you spend.
+Conducting your own free trademark check and completing the USPTO trademark application form yourself may result in the lowest monetary cost because it’s possible that the USPTO filing fee will be the only money you spend.
 However, the cost of your time and effort is extremely high because you will be doing all of the legal research, trademark search analysis, document preparation, and follow-up on your own.

 What about risk?
 Well, the risk of failure is extremely high because trademark clearance and registration is more complex and nuanced than it might initially seem.
-For instance, if your trademark search is insufficient, you may adopt and apply to register a mark that violates the trademark rights of someone else, or perhaps is not legally eligible for registration under any circumstances.
-Likewise, if your US trademark application contains inaccuracies, mistakes, or is missing required information, the USPTO will delay or outright reject your application (without issuing you a refund).
+For instance, if your trademark search is insufficient, you may adopt and apply to register a mark that violates the trademark rights of someone else, or perhaps isn’t legally eligible for registration under any circumstances.
+Likewise, if your trademark application contains inaccuracies, mistakes, or is missing required information, the USPTO will delay or outright reject your application (without issuing you a refund).
 Trust me, it would be easy for me to write a blog post twice as long as this one that discusses the negative outcomes that could result from not fully understanding US trademark law and the trademark registration procedures.